 We first applied the monotonely homogeneous Mokken model (MHMM), which makes three assumptions about items within a scale: unidimensionality for a latent trait, local stochastic independence, and monotonicity [1, 2].
 Unidimensionality for a latent trait refers to the assumption that all items in the scale measure the same latent trait, e.g., adoptability.
 Local stochastic independence refers to the assumption that the responses to items by the same respondent are only influenced by the latent trait, and not by any other characteristics of the respondent or items.
 Monotocity refers to the assumption that the probability of a positive response to the items in question increases as the latent trait increases (or at least does not decrease).
 In testing for these assumptions, we are able to determine if responses to a particular set of items are representing one shared trait, or a scale.

 If a scale satisfies the assumptions for the MHMM, it can be described as having good scalability and the Loevinger’s H coefficient of scalability will be close to 1 [1]; scales at or above 0.5 are considered strong, at or above 0.4 are considered medium, and above 0.3 are considered weak [3, 4].
+Loevinger’s H coefficient of scalability for each scale tested can be found in the “Table of Results from Mokken Scale Analysis Specification Tests” below in the column “Overall H.” The resulting scalability strength is described in the “Overall scalability” column.
+For example, the education scale had an overall Loevinger’s H coefficient of scalability of 0.78, and is thus considered a strong scale.

 Loevinger’s H coefficient of scalability describes to what extent the items within a scale are measuring the same latent trait in a consistent way across respondents and are not being influenced by other traits.
 The Loevinger’s H coefficient of consistency of an item within a scale is also taken into account, and should also be judged as the overall scale coefficient is [1].
 In addition, to satisfy the assumption of monotonicity for each scale, we conducted a visual inspection of the traces of the items in the scale to ensure that the trace lines are increasing linearly.
 We also checked the monotonicity assumption using indexed criterion of each scale, which should ideally be below 40 for each item, but may be acceptable under 80 [5].
-For these MHMM scales, items are measuring a latent trait, and increase as this trait increases.
+Criteria means and ranges for each scale are presented in the table below in the “MHMM” column.
+For MHMM scales with criteria under 80, items are measuring a latent trait, and increase as this trait increases.

 For scales with acceptable MHMM properties, we then determined if the scale also satisfied the additional assumption necessary to demonstrate consistent ranking of items for all respondents.
 If satisfied, these sets of items could then be described as the doubly monotonely homogenous model of Mokken (DMHMM), in which items were both linked by a latent trait and demonstrated invariant item ordering [4].